 If you‘re struggling to meet your car finance payments or simply want to cut costs, you can pay off the agreement early or return the car.
 But there are some conditions and costs attached to doing this, so don’t make a decision until you know exactly what they are.

-- Buying the cheapest petrol and diesel is the easiest way to cut your fuel costs, but there are other things you can do to get the most mileage out of your tank. https://www.moneyadviceservice.org.uk/en/articles/how-to-save-fuel-when-driving
+- Buying the cheapest petrol and diesel is the easiest way to cut your fuel costs, but there are other things you can do to get the most mileage out of your tank.
+Take a look at this handy article: https://www.moneyadviceservice.org.uk/en/articles/how-to-save-fuel-when-driving

 - Riding around with underinflated tyres can increase petrol consumption, check your tyre pressure monthly.